UBO in Complex Structures: Trusts, Nominees, and Shell Companies

 In practice, UBO compliance affects the finance and legal departments of companies, particularly those engaged in mergers, acquisitions or financial transactions.
 These departments must integrate UBO checks into their risk management processes to prevent any involvement in illicit activities.
 This can have a significant operational impact, especially if these checks are done through manual processes and when there is a significant volume of accounts.

 Ensuring compliance with UBO requirements can impact on staff morale as they may have to dedicate time and resources to manual rekeying of data.
-KYC360’s suite of CLM (Customer Lifecycle Management) solutions can help to automate this process and ensure that businesses keep on top of UBO requirements.
+KYC360’s CLM (Customer Lifecycle Management) and Onboarding solutions can help to automate this process and ensure that businesses keep on top of UBO requirements.

 The Future of UBO